The White Book

-The setting is in post World War II Warsaw, Poland.
 The book has been described as "a fragmented autobiographical meditation on the death of the unnamed narrator’s baby sister, who died two hours after her birth.".
 The novel uses an unconventional narrative and short meditations on the color white to discuss grief, loss, and the fragile nature of the human spirit.
 Kang describes a total of 65 white objects in the book, including rice, sugar cubes, and breast milk.